WaVEV/django-mongodb/docs/source/ref/models/fields.rst

 Querying ``EmbeddedModelArrayField``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are a number of custom lookups and a transform for :class:`EmbeddedModelArrayField`, similar to those available for :class:`ArrayField`.
+There are a number of custom lookups and a transform for
+:class:`EmbeddedModelArrayField`, similar to those available
+for :class:`ArrayField`.
 We will use the following example model::

     from django.db import models
-    from django_mongodb_backend.fields import EmbeddedModelArrayField, EmbeddedModelField,
+    from django_mongodb_backend.fields import EmbeddedModelArrayField

     class Tag(EmbeddedModel):
         label = models.CharField(max_length=100)